AuDigitalHealth/ci-fhir-stu3/pages/AdvanceCareRecords/_includes/intro.md

 Specification packages contain only files relevant to the particular clinical document.
 Specifications that are common to many clinical documents and should be considered part of the specification package, as directed by the relevant release note and conformance profile, may be contained elsewhere.

 ## How to read this document
-This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of ACR.
+This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of advance care records.
 These descriptions are defined as a set of FHIR [profiles](http://hl7.org/fhir/stu3/profiling.html).

 The starting point for the profiles included in this implementation guide are the Advance Care Planning and Advance Care Directive Custodian Record profiles, which references the additional profiles necessary to assert [conformance](conformance.html) for this implementation guide.